Housing California's 2020 Policy Agenda

 Increased Cap for Streamlined Supportive Housing

 In 2018, the Legislature passed AB 2162, which created streamlined approval of supportive housing projects in areas where multi-family housing is allowed.
-However, for supportive housing projects utilizing this streamlined approval process, the bill included a maximum of 50 units per project, in areas with less than 200,000 people and less than 1,500 point in time count.
+However, for supportive housing projects utilizing this streamlined approval process, the bill included a maximum of 50 units per project, in areas with less than 200,000 people and less than 1,500 Point In Time (PIT) count.

 SB 282 (Beall)

 Supportive Housing for People on Parole with Mental Illness